tomcatling/e-c-notebooks/README.md

 # --Work In Progress--

-This repository is an example of setting up a Docker stack with JupyterLab for local development, with some helpful CloudFormation templates which allow you to execute a notebook *in the same enviroment* on an EC2 instance.
+This repository is an example of setting up a Docker stack with JupyterLab for local development, with some helpful CloudFormation templates which allow you to execute a Jupyter notebook *in the same enviroment* on an EC2 instance.
 There are many advantages to working in this way:

 * local development is free
 * your environment is consistent